 Once they have all sat down, I greet them, then try to disappear into the kitchen to bring tea and coffee, while they all yell that they don’t want anything to drink.
-This is hard for both of us.
-As an American, I am not worried about leaving guests alone for a moment to get something from the kitchen but their expectation is that the host has set up all the food and drinks before their arrival so the host will immediately sit down and will (should) not stand up again until everyone leaves.
+This is hard for both them and me.
+The water, soda and snacks are already set out but as I am not sure about when they will arrive, I don’t mane the tea and coffee until they are in the apartment.
+As an American, I am not worried about leaving guests alone for a moment to get something from the kitchen, but their expectation is that the host has set up all the food and drinks before their arrival so the host will immediately sit down and will (should) not stand up again until everyone leaves.

 A few times I tried a different way.
 I opened the door, stepped to the right (beckoning them to follow me), walked backwards into the majlis and sat in the furthest corner, then I could direct people where to sit and toss cushions around.
 But when I tried to stand up to bring tea, they stormed at me.
 It’s overwhelming as men who are always patient and low-key will suddenly and voraciously protest my attempting to leave the room: “SIT DOWN,” they yell, “WE DON’T WANT ANYTHING.”
 To them, they are showing that they are good (non-demanding) guests by saying that they don’t want me to make more of an effort to bring them hot drinks.

-I know, and they know, that the visit will probably be two or more hours; the water, soda and snacks are already set out but as I am never sure about when they will arrive, the tea and coffee isn’t ready.
-I steel myself and leave the room to make tea.
+I know, and they know, that the visit will probably be two or more hours so I steel myself and leave the room to make tea.
 When I am in the hallway, I turn the key to lock the front door.
 When the door is not locked, if someone opens the house door (downstairs), my front door opens, so I make sure it is locked at all times.
 In most Dhofari houses, especially those outside of the city of Salalah, front doors are usually not locked during the day.

 When they are ready to leave, they will stand up.
 From Dhofari perspectives, a good host will attempt to stop guests from leaving to show that they are welcome to stay as long as they want.
 Therefore, I should be protesting and telling the men from my research group to stay, but they and I both know that once they stand up, they will leave.
 I deal with the contradiction of both expressing politeness and acknowledging reality by saying the expected words, while dashing out of the majlis so I can unlock the front door, then step back down the hallway to be out of the way for their exit.
 So there is a silly moment of me saying, “stay, stay” at the same time I am opening the door.